Idaho foster care and adoption guidelines

 Foster and/or adoptive parents can be individuals and/or families.
 You may qualify if you:

-- Are 21 years of age or older.
+- For foster care only: are 21 years of age or older.

-- For adoption only: while there is no upper age limit, most agencies prefer that there be no more than forty years between the age of the parents and the age of the child.
+- For adoption only: are 25 years of age or at least 15 years older than the child you would like to adopt.
+While there is no upper age limit, most private agencies prefer that there be no more than 40 years between the age of the parents and the age of the child.

 - Have a stable source of income suitable to support the family.

 - Have adequate space in your house or apartment to provide a safe environment for the child.